HatemMS2012/WikidataFNAligner/README.md

 Next, unzip these files and update [WordEmbeddingSpace](src/hms/embedding/WordEmbeddingSpace.java) to refer to the location of the containing folders on your disk.

+### Setting up the Database
+The code uses a relation wikidata database.
+You can configure your connection in [config.properties](config.properties).
+Futhermore, we are using an XML API for accessing FrameNet you should also configure the path to your FrameNet folder by modifying the corresponding entry in [config.properties](config.properties)

 ### NLP Jar

 You also need to add the following [jar](https://goo.gl/KUZevH) to your class path.